Mortgage calculator

 Description

-THE LAND - The pasture land extends to 82.91 acres (33.55 hectares) and is set in traditional parkland.
+The pasture land extends to 91 acres (36.83 hectares) and is set in traditional parkland.
 The land is classified as Grade 3 in the Agricultural Land Classification Series of England and Wales and is of the Burlesdon and Windsor soil series.
 These soils are described as loamy or clayey with an ordinary clay-enriched subsoil and moderately well drained and very deep excessively drained soils formed in sandy outwash.
-The land is classified as permanent pasture and utilised for grazing and hay making in 9 separate paddocks.
+The land is classified as permanent pasture and utilised for grazing and hay making in nine separate paddocks.

 Acreage: 88.42 Acres